ajtomato/DjangoTutorial/README.md

 The template system uses dot-lookup syntax to access variable attributes.
 In the example of *{{ question.question_text }}*, first Django does a *dictionary lookup* on the object *question*.
 Failing that, it tries an *attribute lookup* – which works, in this case.
 If attribute lookup had failed, it would’ve tried a *list-index lookup*.

 Method-calling happens in the *{% for %}* loop: *question.choice_set.all* is interpreted as the Python code *question.choice_set.all()*, which returns an iterable of *Choice* objects and is suitable for use in the *{% for %}* tag.

+### Removing hardcoded URLs in templates

+Since you defined the _name_ argument in the _url()_ functions in the _polls.urls_ module, you can remove a reliance on specific URL paths defined in your url configurations by using the _{% url %}_ template tag.